 In observance of American Indian Day, the Tucson Indian Center will be closed on Friday, September 24, 2021, and will reopen on Monday, September 27, 2021

 Effective 12/21/2020 through 01/11/2021, or determined otherwise, the Tucson Indian Center remains open and will only be providing services via telecommunications.
 During this time, we will not be accommodating walk-ins or face to face appointments.
 Please call (520)884-7131 to let us know how we can serve you.
 Please also see our Covid Updates page:

 The Tucson Indian Center is open to the public and serves all Native American and Alaska Native people regardless of tribal heritage.
 The Tucson Indian Center serves children, adolescents, adults and elders, and is developing more programming for families.

 Eligibility varies by type of program.
 Most services require proof of tribal enrollment and Tucson residency.
 Some Programs have income or other criteria.

-TIC is celebrating (GASO) The Great American Smokeout, and we welcome you to come stop by and meet with our brand-new Tobacco Program Coordinator, Julieanna Phares, and visit our informational table on November 21, 2013 anytime from 8:00a.m.-5:00p.m. in our Community Room.
-The Great American Smokeout, is a day when smokers are encouraged to quit for a day, quit for life.
-This year Students Taking New Direction (STAND) is urging Arizonans to 'decide today for life-long-strong lungs.
+TIC is celebrating the Great American Smokeout® (GASO), and we welcome you to come stop by and meet with our brand-new Tobacco Program Coordinator, Julieanna Phares, and visit our informational table on November 19, 2020 anytime from 8:00 AM - 5:00 PM in our Community Room.
+The Great American Smokeout® is an annual event (every third Thursday in November) sponsored by the American Cancer Society (ACS) where smokers are encouraged to quit for a day, quit for life.
+This year, Students Taking a New Direction (STAND), Arizona’s anti-tobacco youth coalition effort, is urging Arizonans to decide today for lifelong, strong lungs.